nopara73/ZeroLink/README.md

 ![](http://i.imgur.com/Uz8uw80.png)

 Therefore what the attacker would have to do is to predivide its coins in a different way.
-It cannot create one big transaction, but it can create 480 transactions, thus its attack cost is $480.
+It cannot create one big transaction, instead it creates 480 transactions, thus its attack cost is $480.

 The second attack results in exactly 480 transactions, too.